raquentin/raquest/README.md

 # 🏓 raquest (raq)

-raquest is a command-line HTTP client on top of
+Raquest is a command-line HTTP client on top of `libcurl`.
+I ragequit using postman and insomnia and could not find a `curl`-premium-like solution that wasn't shite.
+No watching a 2min add to access your requests, just save them in `.raq` files, run `raq -f <query_name>.raq`, and move on with your life.

 ## Development